aknow/.vim/README.md

 HOW TO USE
 ----------

-see the "USEFUL SHORTCUTS" section in vimrc to learn my shortcuts.
+See the "USEFUL SHORTCUTS" section in vimrc to learn the shortcuts.

 PLUGINS
 -------

-* [Pathogen](http://www.vim.org/scripts/script.php?script_id=2332): Pathogen let us install a plugin as a bundle in ~/.vim/bundle seprately.

 * [Nerd Tree](http://www.vim.org/scripts/script.php?script_id=1658): A tree explorer plugin for navigating the filesystem.